mturk/svcbatch/README.md

 * **SVCBATCH_SERVICE_UUID**

-  This is the service's unique identifier in UUID hex format `01234567-89ab-cdef-0123-456789abcdef` and it is randomly generated on service startup.
+  This is the service's unique identifier in following hexadecimal format `abcd-01234567-89ab-cdef-0123-456789abcdef`.
+  The first four digits are current process id, and remaining digits are randomly generated at service startup.

   `SVCBATCH_SERVICE_UUID` can be used inside batch file when unique identifier is needed.